 1. Watermelon and Avocado Salad

-Add two large peeled, deseeded and diced avocados in a bowl, to this add four cups of cubed watermelons and mix well; add balsamic vinegar dressing just before consumption.
+Add two large peeled, deseeded and diced avocados to a bowl.
+To this, add four cups of cubed watermelons and mix well.
+Add balsamic vinegar dressing just before consumption.

 2. Watermelon Milkshake

 - Salt to taste

 Add all the ingredients except the double cream in a bowl and mix well, cover with a plastic wrap and place in a refrigerator for 30 minutes.
 Remove from the refrigerator and place the ingredients in a blender, add the chilled double cream and blend.